fyliu/docker-mkdocs/docs/poetry.md

 ## How to add a package

-pyproject-fmt is an auto-formatter for the pyproject.toml configuration file.
+We use `pyproject-fmt` as an example. `pyproject-fmt` is an auto-formatter for the pyproject.toml configuration file.

 1. Get a shell inside the container